hackkaliboi/Godirect2.0/MOCK_DATA_REMOVAL.md

-# Mock Data Removal - GoDirect Realty
+# Mock Data Removal - GODIRECT Realty

 ## Overview

-All mock/hardcoded data has been removed from the GoDirect Realty application.
+All mock/hardcoded data has been removed from the GODIRECT Realty application.
 The site now relies fully on data from Supabase database.

 ## Files Modified